Ye’s Stem Player paves the way for music’s alternate future

 For the times you get lost or ruin the song, the player has you covered.
 Just double-tap a button in the middle to reset yourself back to the standard music track.
 Knowing that I can tweak a track without permanently breaking it is exactly what keeps me exploring.

 Notably, this touch interface has no screen.
 All of its LED visuals are tied directly to the music you hear, like a classic equalizer.
 As such, I listen to music differently on the Stem Player than I do on my phone.
-I’m not jumping over to check my email or browse Instagram; I’m focused on this singular musical experience because I’m forced to engage without distraction.
+I’m not jumping over to check my email or browse Instagram; I’m focused on this singular musical experience.

 When I wanted to play a track for my wife, the object forced my hand.
 I couldn’t just text her a link; I had to walk over, cue it up, place headphones over her ears (it does have a tiny speaker), and hand her the device.
-The object forced both of us to focus on this other world by design.
+The object caused both of us to focus on this other world by design.

 As I was playing with the device the other day, I had the passing thought that the glowing Stem Player begs to be danced with.
 It could even slip right under a shirt with its bright LEDs, to resemble a beating musical heart a la Iron Man’s arc reactor.
 This would push the Stem Player from self-enjoyment to self-expression.
 It should almost come as no surprise that Ye has since teased Stemwear, what appears to be a clothing line that does precisely that.